-Great Malvern Priory has a larger display of 15th century stained glass than any church in England.
+Great Malvern Priory has a larger display of 15th century stained glass than any other Parish Church in England.
 The 15th and 16th centuries were said to be the zenith of English stained glass.
 But there is a great variety to be seen as well.
 Although the largest windows are glazed with medieval glass, there is Victorian glass in the North aisle and modern glass in the Millennium windows.

 When you walk into the Priory you cannot help but be impressed by the East window, the largest in any parish church in England.
 The effect can be seen in the picture on the right.
 Behind you and not properly visible, until you walk forward and turn round, is the West window given by Richard of Gloucester in the 1480s.
 Originally called the 'doom' window, it depicted the day of Judgement.

 Imagine worshipping in the Priory with the passion, crucifixion and resurrection of Jesus Christ depicted in front of you on the great East window and the day of judgement lit up behind you in the West window!